Persimmon Cupcakes – How to Bake with Persimmons

 Persimmons don’t hold to a traditional standard of beauty.
 When you think that your persimmons have gone bad – when they are ugly and smooshy and make people turn away in disgust – that’s the perfect time to eat them.
 In fact, if you eat a persimmon when it’s still “pretty”, it can cause a weird numbing reaction in your mouth.

 Persimmons are elusive.
-You have to be in the store during the correct couple of weeks of the year (now) or be lucky enough to know someone with a persimmon tree.
+You have to be in the store during the correct couple of weeks of the year or be lucky enough to know someone with a persimmon tree.
 Once you find persimmons, you’re never quite sure what to do with them.
-While there are millions of pumpkin recipes, the goth vegetable is almost exclusively used for persimmon pudding – a dark and heavy dessert.
+While there are millions of pumpkin recipes, persimmons are almost exclusively used to make pudding cake – a dark and heavy dessert.

-If you are looking for a unique flavor, don’t look to the cool veggie on the block.
-Pick up some persimmons now – while you can – and use them in place of pumpkin in any pumpkin recipe.
+If you are looking for a unique flavor, use persimmons in place of pumpkin in any pumpkin recipe.
 You can make persimmon pie, persimmon cake, persimmon cookies, persimmon ice cream, and of course persimmon cupcakes!
-Don’t put persimmons in a persimmon pudding corner!

 - 1½ cups all-purpose flour